marcosfrenkel/pqn-stack/doc/packet.md

 * intent: data carrying, control carrying, or routing
 * request: specific type of request for the specified intent
-* source: node from which the request originates
+* source: `(network, node)` pair from which the request originates
-* destination: node to which the response should be issued
+* destination: `(network, node)` pair to which the response should be issued
+* hops: non-negative integer indicating the maximum number a packet can be sent
 * payload: data carried by the packet

+When the number of hops reach zero, it cannot be further sent across the network.

 ## Operations